reichherzerp/PropPy/README.md

 - [Spherical observers](https://gitlab.ruhr-uni-bochum.de/reichp2y/proppy/-/blob/master/tutorials/Tutorial_4---Tutorial_Spherical_Observer.ipynb) are a special type of observers that are useful in many astrophysical environments.

-- A special usecase for sphereical observers is studied in more detail in the conteyt of [AGN plasmoids](https://gitlab.ruhr-uni-bochum.de/reichp2y/proppy/-/blob/master/tutorials/Tutorial_5---Tutorial_AGN_Plasmoid_Example.ipynb).
+- A special usecase for spherical observers is studied in more detail in the context of [AGN plasmoids](https://gitlab.ruhr-uni-bochum.de/reichp2y/proppy/-/blob/master/tutorials/Tutorial_5---Tutorial_AGN_Plasmoid_Example.ipynb).

 The software is [validated against CRPropa 3.1.7](https://github.com/CRPropa/CRPropa3/tree/3.1.7), which is an established code for charged particle propagation and interaction: